CityofToronto/bdit_data-sources/gis/text_to_centreline/README.md

 --ELSE AKA TWO INTERXN AND AT LEAST ONE OFFSET (259 ROWS)
 ```

-In order to produce the results from the table in How Well Does This Work(#How-Well-Does-This-Work), the query used is exactly the same as above except that  this one line is added to the end of each CTE: `AND bylaw_id NOT IN (SELECT DISTINCT id FROM gis.bylaws_routing)` .
+In order to produce the results from the table in [How Well Does This Work](#How-Well-Does-This-Work), the query used is exactly the same as above except that this one line is added to the end of each CTE: `AND bylaw_id NOT IN (SELECT DISTINCT id FROM gis.bylaws_routing)` .

 ### How to Create the Speed Limit Layer from Bylaws